-As educators, we all want to give our young people the best start in life.
-Naturally, we have high expectations of them and what they can achieve.
-However, how do high expectations impact on students and when does it become undue pressure?
-Mrs Fran Reddan, Principal of Mentone Girls’ Grammar School, discusses…
+We want to give our young people the best start in life.
+Naturally, we have high expectations of them.
+But when do high expectations impact on students and become undue pressure?
+Mrs Fran Reddan, Principal of Mentone Girls’ Grammar School, discusses.

 An article published by the Australian Council for Educational Research (ACER) on this very topic started with a quote from Calvin Lloyd: ‘Nobody rises to low expectations’.
 Author of the article, Geoff Masters, argues that high expectations model the outcome of hard work for students and show a belief in the child’s abilities.
 ‘Success in most fields of endeavour depends on an ability to visualise success.
 It has long been known that elite athletes mentally rehearse each performance prior to its execution.
 Advances in neuroscience show why this may be so important: the neurological processes involved in visualising a performance are almost identical to those involved in the performance itself.’